Seteco/Somorrostro/Monitoring-Go-Applications.md

     options:    a key-value mapping of chart options
     lines:      a list of line definitions

+**Note: please do not use dots in the chart or line ID field.
+See [this issue](https://github.com/firehol/netdata/pull/1902#issuecomment-284494195) for explanation.**

 Please see these two links to the official netdata documentation for more information about the values:

 - [External plugins - charts](https://github.com/firehol/netdata/wiki/External-Plugins#chart)